fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 Application project files should normally also specify `AutoGenerateBindingRedirects` which allows tooling to help keep the binding redirects up-to-date, see below.

+### Some systems supporting F# (e.g. Azure Functions, Azure Notebooks, F# Interactive) may assume a fixed FSharp.Core

+Some deployments of F# programming may assume a fixed FSharp.Core, e.g. earlier versions of Azure Functions, F# Interactive (see below) and so on.

 ### FSharp.Core in F# Interactive
 {:.no_toc}